wschildbach/docker-mDNS-auto/README.md

     environment:
       - LOG_LEVEL=DEBUG
 ```

-If the machine which you develop on does not have an avahi daemon, or you do not want any mDNS publication during development,
-set `USE_AVAHI=NO` for the daemon.

 The compose.yml file provides a few test services which register themselves.
 Start the daemon using
 `docker compose --profile debug up` and the test services will start up together with the daemon.